syncfusion-content/ej2-charts-docs/ej2-javascript/3D chart/js/es5-getting-started.md

 # Es5 getting started in ##Platform_Name## 3D Chart control

-This section explains you the steps required to create a simple 3D chart and demonstrate the basic usage of the 3D chart control.
+This section explains you the steps required to create a simple 3D Chart and demonstrate the basic usage of the 3D Chart control.

 ## Dependencies